svalinn/DAGMC/doc/usersguide/uw2.rst

 So we see echoed back to us that we requested a Graveyard and two different material assignments: one for Lead, as defined in the material library, and another kind of Lead at a different density than the library version.
-We also see that 4 tallies were requested, the photon flux in each volume.
+We also see that 4 tallies were requested: the photon flux in each volume.

 Example Input
 ==============
-We are now ready to run once we have made the input deck for each Monte Carlo code, we wish to launch 10^5 particles, from a point source located at 0 0 0, with isotropic angular behaviour with photons of 1 MeV.
-The input for MCNP and FLUKA are shown below, MCNP for example let us call this mcnp.inp ;
+We are now ready to run, once we have made the input deck for each Monte Carlo code.
+We wish to launch 10^5 particles from a point source located at 0 0 0, with isotropic angular behaviour for photons of 1 MeV.
+The input for MCNP and FLUKA are shown below, MCNP for example let us call this mcnp.inp;
 ::
    example of UWUW
    c notice no cell cards